Angel, Angel, Down We Go

-Angel, Angel, Down We Go, also known as Cult of the Damned, is a 1969 American film directed by playwright and screenwriter Robert Thom, his sole directorial credit.
+Angel, Angel, Down We Go, also known as Cult of the Damned, is a 1969 American film directed by playwright and screenwriter Robert Thom, in his sole directorial credit, and starring Jennifer Jones, Jordan Christopher, Holly Near, and Roddy McDowall.
 Thom based his screenplay on an unproduced stage play of the same title that he had written several years earlier as a vehicle for his wife, actress Janice Rule.
 The film was produced by Sam Katzman's Four Leaf Productions and distributed by American International Pictures.

 Plot

 The overweight, emotionally troubled daughter of an affluent but brittle Hollywood couple becomes involved with a charismatic rock singer and his friends.
 The singer proceeds to seduce and manipulate her entire family.